olanga/nova/README.md

 ## Drill editor
 - Delete, save and save as new drills
+- Share drill between devices and users using codes

 ## Ball editor
 - Add and remove balls in a sequence